April 8, 1947

-- Jubal's Last Band was formed as Terry Taylor, Steve Baxter, and Kenny Paxton.
+- Jubal's Last Band is formed as Terry Taylor, Steve Baxter, and Kenny Paxton.

 - Alex MacDougall plays drums on the first self titled album by The Way, released on Maranatha Records.
 Shortly after, he joins the band.

 - Ed McTaggart begins to play drums for Bill Sprouse, jr and his band The Road Home.
 Other band members included guitarist John Wytock, John Falcone on bass and Diane Hershey on vocals.

 - John Chaney, roommate of Steve Baxter at San Jose Bible College, meets Terry while visiting his future wife.
 John would go on to play drums for Jubal's Last Band a few times over the summer and fall of 1973.